Why Design Thinking Can Contribute to a Growing Business

 Various design thinking methods can be widely used during the ideation phase of the project.
 Implementing these methods vary based on the targeted output of the brainstorming session: problem solving, finding creative ideas, and evaluating ideas.
 While some ideas controversially claim that design thinking sessions are a waste of time in critical project stages, these thoughts reflect a lack of understanding of design thinking, how to run a successful design thinking session, and most importantly, choosing the proper method that fits with the target and project status.
 Obviously, it is not a wise decision to exclude a production stage such as ideation or quality control claiming it wastes project time.
 Many design thinking tools are designed to solve problems in critical time, such as the TRIZ and the 8D problem solving method developed by Ford Motor company in 1987.

-In a comparative market, creativity and innovation play an essential role in improving the company’s position in the market and contributing to business growth.
+In a comparative market, creativity innovation and technology play an essential role in improving the company’s position in the market and contributing to business growth, read this post about HTAP computing so you can give yourself an idea about how.
 However, innovation can’t be achieved using ordinary thinking methods, and here, design thinking can make the change, not only on the production level but also the internal organization’s environment.
 Design thinking can achieve business growth by having the following five factors:

 Provides a Creative Environment